 Ian, nephew of Barbara Johnson, as he goes through testing

 Pr.
 Marilyn for healing

-Healing for all those infected by Covid 19 and flu
+Healing for all those infected by Covid 19

 For all people to remain safe and show wisdom and love to all